1999 Interview with David Hickey

 Huh?
 Right, I don't think that if I put a great painting in my living room, it worse because I live in Vegas or my living room is not up to snuff.

-But, sometimes though like when I was sittting under the Dale Chiluhly glass ceiling in the lobby of the Bellagio Las Vegas feels more like outer space than
+But, sometimes though like when I was sitting under the Dale Chiluhly glass ceiling in the lobby of the Bellagio Las Vegas feels more like outer space than America.

 Well since I live here I'm a sunshine boy, most of American doesn't feel American to me.
 Vegas feels like America to me.
-LA and Houston aand New orleans and Mobile and Miami feel like America to me.
+LA and Houston and New Orleans and Mobile and Miami feel like America to me.
 Pittsburgh feels like Bosnia.

 Well at the The Bellagio I felt like I was in outer space.
 I felt like I was on the holodeck of the starship enterprise.

-Well if you felt that way maybe you shouldn't go back.
-I spend alot of time in Italy.
+Well, if you felt that way maybe you shouldn't go back.
+I spend a lot of time in Italy.
 I fly from here to Rome I haven't gone very far.
-I fly from here to Minnieapolis I have crossed vast genetic rifts and cultural barricades.
+I fly from here to Minneapolis.
+I have crossed vast genetic rifts and cultural barricades.

-This interview was conducted in the spring of 1999.
-Since that date the Bellagio hotel has been sold by Mirage resorts under it's chairman Steve Wynn to the MGM corporation.
+This interview was conducted by Lee Klein in the spring of 1999.
+Since that date, the Bellagio hotel has been sold by Mirage resorts under it's chairman Steve Wynn to the MGM corporation.
 MGM has chosen to divest itself of the part of the Bellagio collection owned by Mirage while Mr. Wynn has kept his works.
 Further Mr. Wynn has chosen to purchase some of the hotel's works as provided for in contractual agreements between the concerned parties.